practicalli/clojure-web-services/docs/index.md

 ## Tools

-Clojure CLI is used to configure and run projects, enhance with [aliases from Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/).
+Clojure CLI is used to manage library dependencies and run Clojure code, enhanced with [aliases from Practicalli Clojure CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/).

 Larger projects use Integrant & Integrant REPL to manage components and state, using a reloaded REPL workflow to manage changes in addtion to evaluating functions in the REPL.